rhbob/genderDifferences/README.md

    Not all variables were changed to medians, just ones we used.
 The extension is straightforward.

-   5) ttestsForPaper.do is a typical STATA file.
+   5) ttestsForPaper.do is a typical STATA file without bootstraps;

    We supplied all the LIWC variable outputs.
 We do not think you should plot variables we did not publish without much thought.
 Many of these LIWC categories have words associated with subject matter or are otherwise problematic.